 Google finds and indexes websites through a number of ways, but it isn’t guaranteed that your website will be found.
 Creating and submitting a sitemap of your website to Google is the most reliable way for Google to find the site.
 Submit your sitemap on Google Search Console by creating an account.

 As web developers, we either create designs for our website by ourselves, or we work with a designer or a team of designers to create the design and then convert these designs to functional code.

 When creating your website, think of Googlebot as a user as well.
 You want Googlebot to be able to crawl your website as easily as possible, and if your website design is difficult to navigate, it’s likely that your website will not be indexed by Google.
+To ensure that this happens smoothly, consider keeping high-quality images on your site with seamless background removal for photography, as this would enhance the visual appeal and loading speed of the site.
 If Googlebot has a hard time understanding how your website links together, your website will never be ranked in Google search results.